Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Faraday Rotation from lines of sight

 \section{Faraday Rotation from $3N^{2}$ lines of sight}

 Faraday rotation serves as a key probe of the line-of-sight (LOS) component of magnetic fields in astrophysical plasmas.
-In a magnetised environment such as the galactic interstellar medium (ISM), the polarisation angle of linearly polarised radio emission undergoes a wavelength-dependent rotation.
-The angle of rotation increases with the square of the wavelength, and the proportionality factor is known as rotation measure (RM),
+In a magnetized environment such as the galactic ISM, the polarization angle of linearly polarized radio emission undergoes a wavelength-dependent rotation.
+The angle of rotation increases with the square of the wavelength, and the proportionality factor is known as RM,